Zalmay Khalilzad: Early career

-Between 1993 and 2000, Khalilzad was the director of the strategy, doctrine, and force structure at the RAND Corporation.
-During that time, he helped found RAND's Center for Middle Eastern Studies as well as "Strategic Appraisal," a RAND periodical.
-He also authored several influential monographs, including "The United States and a Rising China" and "From Containment to Global Leadership?
-America and the World After the Cold War."
-At RAND, he also had a brief stint in consulting for Cambridge Energy Research Associates, which was conducting a risk analysis for Unocal, now part of Chevron, for a proposed 1400 km (890 mi), $2-billion, 622 m³/s (22,000 ft³/s) Trans-Afghanistan gas pipeline project, which would have extended from Turkmenistan to Afghanistan and then proceeded to Pakistan.
+Between 1993 and 2000, Khalilzad directed strategy, doctrine, and force structure studies at the RAND Corporation.
+He helped establish RAND’s Center for Middle Eastern Studies and the periodical Strategic Appraisal.
+His publications during this time included influential monographs such as The United States and a Rising China and From Containment to Global Leadership?
+America's Role After the Cold War.
+While at RAND, he also briefly consulted for Cambridge Energy Research Associates on a risk analysis for Unocal—now part of Chevron Corporation—regarding the proposed 1,400 km, US$2-billion Trans-Afghanistan Pipeline project from Turkmenistan through Afghanistan to Pakistan.